Breast reconstruction - implants

 In either case, skin is left to make reconstruction easier.

-If you will have breast reconstruction later, your surgeon will remove enough skin over your breast during the mastectomy to be able to close the skin flaps.
+If you will have breast reconstruction later, your surgeon will remove enough skin over your breast during the mastectomy to be able to close the skin flaps and make the chest look as smooth and flat as possible.

 Breast reconstruction with implants is usually done in two stages, or surgeries.
 During the surgeries, you will receive general anesthesia.
 This is medicine that keeps you asleep and pain-free.